AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/system-settings/user-settings.md

 Sets a picture to be displayed when the console is locked.

--  These options can also be set from **System** menu, in the Display Setup option.
+-  These options can also be set from <strong>System</strong> menu, in the Display Setup option.

 ---